Jaromc/hr_workout_payment/README.md

 # Working HR Zone payments #

-Bamifying and financially incentivising clients to stay in HR zones Using a Polar HR monitor and square payments API
+Gamifying and financially incentivising clients to stay in HR zones Using a Polar HR monitor and square payments API

 ### Hardware Used ###
 * Polar H10